zugaldia/appython/samples/standard/README.md

 * Closure.
 * SASS.

-### Set up
+### Set up checklist

-This is one way to get your project off the ground:
+Getting your project off the ground, in 10 easy steps:

-1. Add this repository to your project as a submodule: `git submodule add https://github.com/zugaldia/appython.git`
+1. Add this repository to your project as a submodule: `git submodule add https://github.com/zugaldia/appython.git`.

 2. Copy this folder (`appython/samples/standard`) into your own project and rename it to something that makes sense to you.
-For example: `cp -R appython/samples/standard .; mv standard appengine`
+For example: `cp -R appython/samples/standard .; mv standard appengine`.

+3. Rename `app/shared/config.py.TEMPLATE` to `app/shared/config.py` and update the `SUPERUSER_EMAIL` (to be able to create the first user), `SECRET_KEY` (you can use `scripts/generate.py` for that), and `SENTRY_DSN` (if you want error management controlled by Sentry). *NOTE* that `config.py` is, by default not tracked by git.

-3. Update `Makefile` to set your own `PROJECT_ID`
+4. Update `Makefile` to set your own `PROJECT_ID`.

-4. Update `Makefile` and `vendor/Makefile` to set the relative path to the submodule root (`APPYTHON_ROOT`)
+5. Update `Makefile` and `vendor/Makefile` to set the relative path to the submodule root (`APPYTHON_ROOT`).
+For example, in the case above, you'd use `../appython` and `../../appython`, respectively.

+6. Add all files to GitHub (it's easier now before adding all vendor dependencies): `git add appengine`

-5. Add symlinks to `appython` and the `shared` folder: `make add-symlinks`
+7. Add symlinks to `appython` and the `shared` folder: `make add-symlinks`.

+8. Add frontend dependencies: `make add-bower`.

-6. Add backend dependencies: `cd vendor; make deps`
+9. Add backend dependencies: `cd vendor; make deps`.

-7. Add frontend dependencies: `make add-bower`

-8. Edit `app/module_default/static/partials/main.html` to change the default message
+10. Customize `README.md` and edit `app/module_default/static/partials/main.html` to change the default message.

 ### Run locally